Iowa vs. Purdue NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Iowa and its opponents have combined to put up more than 43 points in three of six games this season.
+- Iowa and its opponents have combined to score more than 43 points in three of six games this season.

 - Hawkeyes games this season feature an average total of 46.5 points, a number 3.5 points higher than Saturday's over/under.